-Mega is authorized to issue an unlimited number of common shares, of which as at September 30, 2022, 358,935,636 common shares were issued and outstanding.
+Mega is authorized to issue an unlimited number of common shares.
+377,538,136 common shares were issued and outstanding as at September 30, 2025.

 The holders of common shares are entitled to receive notice of and to attend and vote at all meetings of the shareholders of Mega and each common share confers the right to one vote in person or by proxy at all meetings of the shareholders of Mega.
 The holders of common shares are entitled to receive such dividends in any financial year as the board of directors of Mega may by resolution determine.
 In the event of the liquidation, dissolution or winding-up of Mega, whether voluntary or involuntary, the holders of our common shares are entitled to receive the remaining property and assets of Mega.